2015 Sousse attacks: Background

 In October 2013, a suicide bomber blew himself up in a botched attack on a Sousse beach while security forces foiled another planned attack nearby.
 The post-Tunisian revolution led to the 2014 parliamentary election in which the principal secularist party gained a plurality but was unable to govern alone, and ultimately formed a national unity government.
 Secularist Beji Caid Essebsi was elected president in the 2014 Tunisian presidential election.
-Since the overthrow of Tunisian president Ben Ali, terrorism increased, leading to 60 victims among security and military troops.
+After the overthrow of Tunisian president Ben Ali, terrorism increased, leading to 60 victims among security and military troops.
 Other attacks targeted civilians and tourists.
 Despite this, Tunisia was considered to be a secure country.

-On 18 March 2015, the Bardo National Museum in Tunis was attacked by three terrorists, leading to the deaths of twenty-two people, including twenty foreigners visiting the museum.
-Two of the gunmen, Tunisian citizens Yassine Labidi and Saber Khachnaoui, were killed by police, while the third attacker is currently at large.
+On 18 March 2015, the Bardo National Museum in Tunis was attacked by three terrorists, in which 21 foreigners visiting the museum and a local police officer were killed.
+Two of the gunmen, Tunisian citizens Yassine Labidi and Saber Khachnaoui, were killed by police, while the third attacker escaped.
 Police treated the event as a terrorist attack.
-The Islamic State of Iraq and the Levant (ISIL) claimed responsibility for the attack, and threatened to commit further attacks.
+The Islamic State (IS) claimed responsibility for the attack, and threatened to commit further attacks.
 However, the Tunisian government blamed a local splinter group of al-Qaeda in the Islamic Maghreb, called the Okba Ibn Nafaa Brigade, for the attack.
 A police raid killed nine members on 28 March.
 After the Bardo attack, the government announced new security measures and declared the country safe again.

 Attack

 On 26 June 2015 the Spanish-owned five-star Riu Imperial Marhaba Hotel at Port El Kantaoui, a tourist complex situated on the coast about ten kilometres north of Sousse, Tunisia, was hosting 565 guests, mainly from Western Europe, 77% of its capacity.
-Tourists from the hotel as well as from the Soviva Hotel located nearby went to the beach.
+Tourists from the hotel as well as from the Soviva Hotel located nearby were relaxing on the beach.

 At around noon, Seifeddine Rezgui Yacoubi, disguised as a tourist, socialised with others, and then took out a Kalashnikov assault rifle concealed in a beach umbrella and fired at the tourists on the beach.
-He entered the hotel, shooting at people he came across.
+He then entered the hotel, shooting at people he came across, while also reportedly throwing grenades.
 He was killed by security forces during an exchange of fire.
+His autopsy later revealed that he had medications and an illegal drug in his system.
 All bullets were found to have been fired from the one weapon; the attacker had four magazines of ammunition.
-The attacker had spoken to his father on a mobile telephone which he then threw into the sea during the attack; it was retrieved.
+The attacker had spoken to his father on a mobile telephone which he then threw into the sea during the attack; it was retrieved later.

-An Interior Ministry spokesman said that they were sure that others helped but did not participate directly, providing the Kalashnikov and helping Rezgui to the scene.
+An Interior Ministry spokesman said that they were sure that others assisted but did not participate directly, providing the Kalashnikov and helping get Rezgui to the scene.